The Many Advantages of Contract Management Software

 - Enable digital signatures

 A contract is only as valid as the signatures that accompany it.
 If you’re stuck waiting for leads or team members to print out, sign, and fax their contracts to the next person in the process, your sale isn’t progressing.
 Digital signatures make it possible for the people who need to sign the contract to do so with the click of a mouse.
 By keeping the entire signature process digital, you and your leads can save time and effort, and you can keep your contracts moving.

 Salesforce contract management simplifies the quote-to-cash process.

 Salesforce is the company that defined the role of CRM for businesses.
 Now, it’s using its in-depth understanding of customer relationship management to redefine contract management and the quote-to-cash process, with Salesforce Quote-to-Cash.

 Salesforce contract management software is built upon the world’s number-one CRM solution, and operates entirely out of the cloud.
-This means that any authorized user on any operating system can directly access and update contract data in real time.
-Salesforce also recognizes that modern business isn’t restricted to the office, which is why Salesforce Quote-to-Cash is 100% mobile compatible.
+This means that any authorised user on any operating system can directly access and update contract data in real time.
+Salesforce also recognises that modern business isn’t restricted to the office, which is why Salesforce Quote-to-Cash is 100% mobile compatible.
 Get alerts, send renewals, create contracts, eliminate errors, and keep the quote-to-cash process moving fluidly, whether you’re in the office, or anywhere else.
 Salesforce Quote-to-Cash gives you the power to simplify contract management.